-The supplier is approved for use only after positive results from an overall evaluation.
-Once approved, a sample order may be placed with the supplier.
+After positive results from an overall evaluation (registration documents, audit result, etc.) a sample order (one component/project) may be placed with the supplier.

+SQE and PRC will re-evaluate the vendor responses and performance at project execution.
 If this order result is positive and finally approved via PPAP, the supplier approval will be considered complete.
-For further business HARMAN Supplier-Management-Team will select the supplier according to the supplier selection process.
-The supplier will be informed in the event of non-acceptance.
+For further business, HARMAN Supplier-Management-Team will select the supplier according to the supplier selection process.
 HARMAN will inform the supplier of the result of the approval process.
 In case the approval is denied, the supplier may be granted a defined timeframe to implement improvements and to reapply for approval.
 A supplier approval given by HARMAN does not imply an obligation for HARMAN to place any orders at the respective supplier.